Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Cell-Free Massive MIMO System

-A cell-free massive MIMO system with time-division duplex and frequency-selective channels is considered.
-OFDM is utilized where the sampling frequency is $f_s$ and the total bandwidth is $B$.
-The total number of subcarriers is $N_{\rm DFT}$, which is also the dimension of the discrete Fourier transform (DFT), while the number of used subcarriers is $N_{\rm used}\leq N_{\rm DFT}$.
+A cell-free massive MIMO system with time-division duplex and OFDM is considered.
+The carrier and sampling frequencies are $f_c$ and $f_s$, respectively.
+We assume a block-fading channel model as illustrated in Fig.~\ref{fig:block-fading}.
+The total number of subcarriers is $N_{\rm DFT}$ across the total bandwidth of $B$\,Hz. $N_{\rm DFT}$ is also the dimension of the discrete Fourier transform (DFT), while the number of used subcarriers is $N_{\rm used}\leq N_{\rm DFT}$ shown as red rectangles.
+The light blue rectangles represent the null subcarriers.
 Each OFDM symbol has a duration of $T_{ s}$ seconds.
-We assume a block fading channel model.
-The channels are constant and take an independent realization in each coherence block that consists of $N_{\rm slot}$ OFDM symbols.
-We denote the number of consecutive subcarriers in each coherence block by $N_{\rm smooth}$ so that the channels in each coherence block have an approximately constant (smooth) frequency response.
-The number of useful samples (channel uses) in each coherence block is $\tau_c=N_{\rm smooth}N_{\rm slot}$.
+According to the block fading channel modeling, the channels are constant time-invariant and frequency-flat in each coherence block that consists of $N_{\rm smooth}$ consecutive OFDM subcarriers and $N_{\rm slot}$ OFDM symbols\cite{Marzetta2016a}, \cite[Remark 2.1]{cell-free-book}.
+The channel is constant across $\tau_c=N_{\rm smooth}N_{\rm slot}$ channel uses, which is the number of useful samples in each coherence block, and takes independent realizations between different blocks.
+Although in practice each OFDM sample (channel use) has a unique channel response, the block-fading assumption can be accurately applied with a proper selection of $N_{\rm slot}$ and $N_{\rm smooth}$ since the channels do not change abruptly across consecutive time and frequency samples or there is a known mapping between them \cite[Remark 2.1]{cell-free-book}.
+Hence, the channels can be assumed to be approximately constant (smooth) across $\tau_c$ time-frequency samples in each coherence block without loss of generality.